Custom Animations#

 The engine will now process and retarget all selected animations, creating new copies in your package folder that are compatible with the HELIX skeleton.

-4. Finalizing and Cooking The Package#
+5. Finalize and Cook The Package#

-- Perform any necessary final adjustments.
+Perform any necessary final adjustments.
 This is a good time to:

 - Enable/Disable Root Motion.